 Pain has many faces.
 It is based on physical discomfort and mental conditioning and behavior.
-We are primarily interested in considering the pain that originates from mind patterns associated with reaction and response.
+We are primarily interested in considering the pain that originates from mind patterns associated with conditioned reactions.
 The “pain body”, as Eckhart Tolle describes it, is a menacing entity that is always lurking in the mental shadows of the mind during our interactions.

 There are several things that can be considered about this phenomenon but I wish to write specifically about our encounters with other people.
 Almost every person has some level of pain and while a few people may be aware of it, most are not.
-This pain is a personal and collective accumulation of experiences, reactions and responses.
+This pain is a personal and collective accumulation of experiences and influenced by conditioned reactions.

 Generally most daily experiences are with people who have not awakened consciously.
 This gives any type of mental pain a chance to overtake a person’s conscious state of being.
 Two consciously oblivious people will add even more suffering to a given experience and so on and so on.

 I recall many such encounters when I was younger.
 Now, in hindsight, I understand how my reactions to a situation with another person were caused due to my lack of true awareness to the moment and my own state of being.
-This resulted in the mind conditioned reactions and responses dominating a situation.
+Simply said, I was not present.
+This resulted in the mind conditioned reactions dominating a situation.
 Thereby I would literally absorb the other person’s pain.
 This, in turn, would intensify the pain that was already actively being released from my mind.

 Pain: How to Heal It

 Try observing yourself and the other person from a third person (active awareness) perspective the next time you encounter someone, regardless of the person or situation.
 This is especially beneficial to enter space consciousness.
 This happens when you become very aware the instant you feel something (frustration, anger, confusion or any number of vibrations) from another person.